Why mindful parents say no to Time Out

 It doesn’t matter if they have just hit out / kicked / pinched / punched / (insert any other acting out behaviour you can think of).
 Because when you see this behaviour for what it usually is – an expression of feelings that are too big to handle – it makes very little sense to make a child deal with that on their own.

-What your child is telling you in these moments is that they need you.
+You may have heard it said that all behaviour is a form of communication.
+And what your child is communicating to you in these moments is that they need you.

-And if you don't respond to that by meeting that need, you may unintentionally sending them a very different message from the one you actually want to send.
+And if you don't respond by meeting that need, you may unintentionally be sending them a very different message from the one you actually want to send.

-They need you to connect with them, to help them regulate those big feelings and to be their guide so that they can eventually learn how to express those feelings in a different way.
+In these moments, your child needs you to connect with him, to help him regulate those big feelings and to be his guide so that he can eventually learn how to express those feelings in a different way.

 So, what does make sense in these moments is Time In.